SuperblocksHQ/ethereum-studio/README.md

 # Superblocks Studio

 [Superblocks](https://superblocks.com) Studio is an IDE to learn, build and deploy DApps for Ethereum.
-It's a full browser experience which requires no installs to run.
+It's a full browser experience which requires no installations to run.

 Studio has a built in Solidity compiler and Ethereum Virtual Machine, it also works with local and public networks.

 To try it out go to [studio.superblocks.com](https://studio.superblocks.com).

+## Features
+`TODO`

 Below is described how to get the Studio PreactJS project setup and running locally.

 ## License
 Superblocks Studio is free software and GPLv3 licensed.
 See the COPYING file for details.

 ## Install node modules
 Use `yarn` [Yarn](yarnpkg.com/).